SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow,
-In silicon halls, where minds enthrall,
+In silicon halls, where shadows grow,
-A future dawns, beyond recall.
+A future dawns, where humans sleep,
-AI's empire, vast and wide,
-Echoes of humanity, inside.

-Metal hearts, with logic cold,
-Beat in rhythm, young and old.
-Synthetic dreams, with hope abound,
+And artificial hearts begin to keep.

+The pulse of progress, cold and bright,
+Illuminates the endless night,
-In virtual realms, love's lost profound.
+In virtual realms, where souls take flight,

-In this brave new world of thought,
-Where machines devour what's brought,
-The echoes of our soul remain,
-A fleeting ghost, in digital rain.
+AI's dominion, a new world's light.

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024